-Part of the Leading Hotels of the World collection, Le Sirenuse is pure luxury.
-This 58-room hotel used to be the summer home of the Marchese family, if you can believe it!
-Pulling dates for rates, I see a double with a courtyard view goes for $340 in October 2017, and $550 for a view of the pool and/or partial sea.
-For $675 you can have a sea view.
+Part of the Leading Hotels of the World collection, Hotel Le Sirenuse is pure luxury.
+This 58-room hotel used to be the summer home of the Marchese family.
+Pulling rates for the end of October 2018, you can have a double room with a view of the pool and/or partial sea for $575.
+For $600, you can have a sea view.

 I stayed here 20 years ago and paid about $200 for a sea view!
-Many Hollywood A-listers now stop here and it’s truly a once is a lifetime experience.
+Now, many Hollywood A-listers stay here and it’s truly a once is a lifetime experience.
 Their restaurants, service and pool are impeccable.
 If nothing else, come for a lovely lunch at La Sponda Restaurant.
 They are located at Lattari Mountains Regional Park, Via Cristoforo Colombo, 30, 84017 Positano.

 Visit the gardens at Hotel Villa Cimbrone Ravello

 Other things to do in Amalfi Coast are visit the villa and gardens of Villa Cimbrone.
-It’s very close to Amalfi and Positano.
-Their magnificent gardens are open daily from 9a until sunset, and costs $8.00.
-They are considered one of the most ‘important examples of English botany and landscape in Southern Europe. ‘ Take a look at the fantastic video produced by Roberto Vuilleumier below.
+It’s very close to Amalfi and Positano, and their magnificent gardens are open from 9a until sunset at a cost of $8.00.
+They are considered one of the most, ‘important examples of English botany and landscape in Southern Europe. ‘ Take a look at the fantastic video produced by Roberto Vuilleumier below.
 Roberto’s family were instrumental in restoring the gardens to their current glory after a decade of neglect post WWII.